Newport, Shropshire: Saxon period

-Norman period
+Norman to Tudor period

 At the time of the Norman Conquest, the land where Newport sits formed part of the manor of Edgmond, which William I gave as a gift along with the county of Shropshire to Roger, Earl of Shrewsbury.
 Henry I founded the borough, first called Newborough, after the manor came into his hands from Robert de Belesme.

 Newport was omitted from the Domesday Book of 1086, but this is not uncommon.
-Other towns omitted include London, Tamworth, Oswestry and Ludlow, all boroughs since Saxon times.
+Other towns omitted include London, Tamworth and Ludlow, all boroughs since Saxon times.

 The Normans planned the new town around the older one during the reign of Henry I. The wide main street was designed for its market, and the narrow burgage plots running at right angles to it are typical of Norman architecture and planning, though today only Newport Guildhall and Smallwood Lodge are clear signs of Tudor buildings, due to the 1665 fire which destroyed most of the High Street.

 Medieval Newport flourished with trade in leather, wool and fish.
 Novoportans possessed the right to provide fish for the Royal table.
 The many half-timbered buildings surviving from the late medieval and Tudor periods confirm Newport's success, leading to the first market charter which was granted by Henry I.

 The town is mentioned once by John Leland in a list of castles, though now no visible remains of the castle exist; however, the most probable location for it would have been the traditional site of a manor house at Upper Bar, where there is a fragment of a square, broad moat, or on the higher ground along the Forton road, where the Castle House school stands.
 As regards the moat, nearly square, forming by measurement an area of 60 square yards, two sides have been filled with rubbish.
 Nothing is known about the occupants of the moated site.
 It could have pre-dated the town or, perhaps more likely, could have been the manor house of the Audleys, who were granted the manor in 1227.
 By 1421, the manor house was in ruins.